fqin987/Math_to_latex/README.md

-# Handwritten-Mathematical-Expression-Recognition (Pytorch)
+# Math_to_latex

-**2019/8/13 README.md has been sorted out and you can see the previous version in version_before.md.**

-This program uses Attention and Coverage to realize **HMER** (HandWritten Mathematical Expression Recognition) and written by **Hongyu Wang** refer to Dr. Jianshu Zhang.
-Any discussion and questions are welcome to contact me (why0706@buaa.edu.cn).
+This program is written by Frederick Qin, Jarred Allen, Ashkong Aghassi, and Fatuma Omer for CS121 at Harvey Mudd College and uses Attention and Coveragefor **HMER** (HandWritten Mathematical Expression Recognition) and work from **Hongyu Wang** refer to Dr. Jianshu Zhang.

 # Requirements